 I still obsess about food today, whenever I’m not practicing law.
-I’m able to juggle my legal career, my family and this blog because I have an incredibly supportive husband (the “hubby”) who is my food-obsessed lobster.
-Since our wedding in 2009, we’ve lived in Washington (DC), Kuala Lumpur (Malaysia), Charleston (SC), Falls Church (VA) and now London (UK).
-We have two kids, a boy known as Ge Ge (“big brother” in Chinese), and a girl we call Meimei (“little sister”).
+I juggle my career, family and this blog with the help of a supportive husband (the “hubby”) who is my food-obsessed lobster.
+We’ve lived in Washington (DC), Kuala Lumpur (Malaysia), Charleston (SC), Falls Church (VA) and now we’re in London.
+We also wrangle our kids, a boy known as Ge Ge (“big brother” in Chinese), and a girl we call Meimei (“little sister”).
 They make frequent appearances on this blog because, like the hubby, they are my everything.

 Shortly after moving to England in 2016, I fulfilled a #lifegoal by attending a professional culinary arts program at Leith’s Cooking School in London, where I was awarded a Certificate with Distinction.

-I write about and take photos of food that reflects my Chinese heritage, my Southern childhood and my life in London.
-I love globally-inspired recipes that use fresh ingredients (avoiding anything processed, when I can), and on occasion I try to eat really, really healthy.
+I write stories and take photos of food that reflect my Chinese heritage, Southern childhood and life in London.
+I love sharing vibrant, colorful recipes inspired by my travels (avoiding anything processed, when I can), and on occasion I try to eat really, really healthy.

 Thanks for following along!